UW-Macrostrat/Global-Geologic-Units/README.md

 Copy `credentials.yml.template` to `credentials.yml` and change values to match your local PostgreSQL configuration.

+To download test data from the GeoDeepDive server, run `make training_data` in the root directory of the project.
+Then run `bin/run-model load-test-data` to load this data into the database.

 ## Executables

 All of the functionality of the model can be accessed from a single